khan-masud/weather-app/README.md

 3. Click the search icon or press Enter.
 4. View the current weather conditions displayed on the screen.

-## Preview

-Add a screenshot or gif of the application here.

 ## License